From birth, humans are naturally attracted to pattern and symmetry.

 The entire subject of optimizing appearance is incredibly emotionally charged, and goes even as far as physicians pretending that disfiguring birth defects and other developmental malformations are unavoidable.
 However, if doctors and nutritionists were willing to explore the connection between beauty and health, every child would have a better chance to grow up healthy.
 Whether it’s a cheetah, a baby, or a doctor, as far as our brains are concerned, symmetry and attractiveness equals health and fertility.

-Dr. Weston Price recommends a similar approach.
-He describes how humans’ ancestors formed full faces, straight teeth, and enhanced symmetry by including some combination of grass-fed meats, organ meats like liver, eggs from pastured chickens, raw milk and butter, cod liver oil, fish eggs, fermented foods (cheese, yogurt, sauerkraut, etc.), soaked nuts, properly prepared grains, fresh fruits and vegetables into their diets.
-The basic idea behind the addition of these foods is to increase your intake of symmetry-enhancing nutrients such as vitamins A, D, E, and K.
+In Weston Price's fairly infamous book “Nutrition and Physical Degeneration”, he describes how our ancestors formed full faces, straight teeth, and enhanced physical symmetry by including some combination of grass-fed meats, organ meats like liver, eggs from pastured chickens, raw milk and butter, cod liver oil, fish eggs, fermented foods (cheese, yogurt, sauerkraut, etc.), soaked nuts, properly prepared grains, fresh fruits and vegetables into their diets.
+These foods are some of the richest sources of fat-soluble vitamins A, D, E, and K.

-As narcissistic as it may seem, simply by adding these things to your children’s diet, they’ll grow to be taller, more attractive, more symmetrical people.
+As narcissistic as it may seem, simply by adding these things to your children’s diet (or an expecting mother's diet), they might grow to be taller, more attractive, more symmetrical people.
 More than that, these traits may help gain them respect as they get older.
 Once again, form implies function, so the more symmetrical you are, the more you’ll come across as reliable, capable, and strong.
-You can sometimes get a better job, your salary may go up, and your coworkers and friends may look up to you more, due to your height and symmetry.
-Pun intended.

 Mouth breathing is more dangerous than it might seem at first glance.
 One study observed the skeletal and dental relationships under mouth breathing and nasal breathing.
 It found that mouth breathers have significantly greater anterior facial height, and their maxillae and mandibles were more retrognathic (retrognathia is an abnormal positioning of the lower jaw, where it sits much further back relative to the rest of the neck and skull than normal).
 Plus, the intermolar width (the space between molars on opposite sides of the mouth) was narrower in mouth breathers and was associated with a greater prevalence of cross-bite.

-However, rather than punching another hole in the human body, a simpler (and less expensive) approach would be to simply readjust to nasal breathing instead of mouth breathing, to help realign the jaw and avoid problems like sleep apnea, chronic pain, muscular tension, and airway obstruction.
+Therefore, if you're able to readjust to nasal breathing instead of mouth breathing, especially with younger children, you'll likely have positive impacts on jaw alignment, facial development and symmetry, and avoid problems like sleep apnea, chronic pain, muscular tension, and airway obstruction.